hustcer/nushell.github.io/.ebook-pub/commands/with-env.md

 ## Parameters

-- `variable`: the environment variable to temporarily set
+- `variable`: The environment variable to temporarily set.
-- `block`: the block to run once the variable is set
+- `block`: The block to run once the variable is set.

 ## Input/output types: